 - Revitalising shopping streets by relocating shopper-parking to the first 5-10 spots on each side street, thus enabling shopping streets to support place making, wider footpaths, protected bicycle lanes and level access tram stops.

-- Managing the balance between supply and demand for on-street parking by introducing demand responsive pricing.
+- Managing the balance between supply and demand for on-street parking by changing zones to permit-only, selling digital permits via an app, and introducing demand responsive pricing.